ae6rt/decap/README.md

 #### Bucket policy

-The _aftomato_ user created earlier must be given read/write/list permissions on each S3 bucket.
+The _aftomato_ user created earlier must be given read/write/list permissions on each S3 bucket in the table above.
 Here are example policies that show correct form, but will not actually work because we have changed the Id and Statement Ids for security purposes.
 Use the [AWS Policy Generator](http://awspolicygen.s3.amazonaws.com/policygen.html) to craft your unique policies with unique Ids.

-The build artifact bucket policy:
+A sample build artifact bucket policy:

 ```
 {